Adrian is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 recommendations

-Adrian has been consistently ranked by Chambers & Partners as a Band One silk for both Clinical Negligence and Professional Discipline.
+Adrian has been consistently ranked by Chambers & Partners as a Band One silk for both Clinical Negligence and Professional Discipline and is nominated for Clinical Negligence Silk of the Year in 2024.

 The current edition of the guide describes him as, “astute, incisive, always well prepared,” noting that he gives “a detailed analysis of the facts and he has real empathy for his clients”.